jhpyle/docassemble/_docs/packages.md

 **docassemble** installs packages using the [pip] package manager.
 This installation process may take a long time.
-A log of the output of [pip] will be shown when the installation is complete, and in the background, the server will restart.
+A log of the output of [pip] will be shown when the installation is complete.
+The server will restart so that any old versions of the package that are still in memory will be refreshed.

 ## <a name="github_install"></a>Installing through GitHub